SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/index.md

 description: |
   **Swedbank Pay Mobile SDK** provides an easy way of integrating Swedbank Pay Digital Payments to your Android and iOS applications.
-  The Mobile SDK consists of three components: An Android library, an iOS library, and a backend component with example implementations in Node.js and Java.
+  The Mobile SDK consists an Android and an iOS library.
 permalink: /:path/
 menu_order: 600
 ---